jbclements/ebml/README.md

 A racket library to read and write EBML, the "extended binary markup language."

 EBML is a packed format for representing structured data.
+It was designed by the authors of the [matroska project](http://matroska.org) .

 ```
 element = header data